 - something unlawful, like cannabis

-Unless the Council believe it is necessary, you can’t use a personal budget to pay for support from:
+You usually can’t use a personal budget to pay for support from:

 - your spouse or partner (a person who you live with as a couple)